Gurimarie/Memory-game/README.md

 #### Future features:
-- Option to change color-scheme on the webpage, both for convenience (for instance using a darker theme in the evening) and accordigng to the users preference.

 - Option to play as guest, or to log in with user, to keep track of scores, see other users best scores, and keep chosen colour-schemes.
 - A timer that counts down as you solve the tasks, and when the counter reaches 0, its game over.
 - A beeper that makes a noise every second for the last 10 seconds of each game (with option to turn sound off).